 The next time a negative thought pops-up, don’t let it bring you down.
 Challenge that thought with one that’s more rational, gentle, and encouraging.

 However, this isn’t something that you can change overnight.
-It’s going to take time and lots of practice.
+It’s going to take time and lots of practice for positive self-talk.
 With that in mind, it’s suggested that you begin with one area of your life at a time, such as self-love, health, and wellness, or confidence, and work your way up from there.

 Image Credit: rachel. claire; pexels